midoyondaime/Piscine_42/Shell 00/ex09/ReadMe.md

 * Offset : where to start looking
 * type : type of file
 * value : value we are looking for
-* message : message to display
+* message : message to displayq

 For more information : https://0xpius.hashnode.dev/a-quick-guide-to-magic-files